-It is not necessary to appear in court to get a joint Dissolution Order, however you can choose to appear in court if you want to.
-If you do choose to appear, both of you must attend the court hearing.
+It is not usually necessary to appear in court to get a Dissolution Order, however, you can choose to appear in court if you want to.
+You may also be required to appear in court if your spouse or civil union partner opposes the application.